saferpay/sndbx/texts/secure_card_data.md

 ## <a name="scd-check"></a> The check-Function

-The Check function is used, to check, if an entered card does exist, or not, before the authorization itself.
+The Check function is used, to check, if an entered card connects to a valid account, or not, before the authorization itself.
 However, you need to consider the following restrictions:

 1. The check-function is only available with the standalone registration, since the other options do said authorization!